Laura Carlson

 My main assignment at the Department of Law in addition to teaching is as Academic Director of International Affairs.
 This means that I am responsible for internationalization issues concerning student, teacher, staff and researcher exchanges.
 I am the head of the labor law department.

 I am the editor-in-chief of an international publication, Comparative Discrimination Law published by Brill Nijhoff Publishing, and a co-editor of the International Journal of Discrimination and the Law published by Sage.
 I am a board member of the Berkeley Center for Comparative Equality and Non-Discrimination Law and co-chair of the BCCE working group on Covid-19 and equality as well as the Digital Equality working group.
-I am a researcher at the Stockholm Centre for Commercial Law, and chair of the SCCL Oxford Committee as well as for the SCCL Labour and Discrimination Law Research Panel.
+I am a fellow at the Stockholm Centre for Commercial Law and a SCCL board member, and chair of the SCCL Oxford Committee as well as for the SCCL Labour and Discrimination Law Research Panel.

 I am head of the labour law department.
 I am course director for the upper-level elective courses, Equality Law, Comparative Law and American and English Business Law.